-Now why are banks in fact bad for real business?
+So why are banks in fact bad for small business owners?
 The fact is that banks stifle real business.
-In the most obvious case it’s simply that by offering savers interest it means that in one fell swoop a significant number of potential investors in business are taken out of the equation.
-They go for a guaranteed 5% interest payment rather than a “risky” 25%.
-Now the entrepreneur is forced to borrow at interest rather than share the risk with an investor.
-Not to mention the collapse of the futures market and other such “financial instruments’ that also sucked up a lot of potential investment
+In the most obvious case it’s simply that by offering savers interest it means that in one fell swoop a significant number of potential investors in new businesses are taken out of the equation.
+They go for a guaranteed 5% interest payment rather than a “risky” 20%.
+So now the entrepreneur is pretty much forced to borrow at interest rather than share the risk with an investor.
+Not to mention the collapse of the futures market and other such “financial instruments’ that also sucked up a lot of potential investment.

 It’s also the impact on big business that will be significant.
-Big business has been able to leverage the banks and in fact borrow £100 million in order to make £100,000 and to do this time and time again, a luxury not afforded to small business.
-Small business is not able to make 75p on a coat because it will sell 10,000 of them and use this as a “loss leader” to corner the market and kill off smaller competition before hiking the price up again and way beyond the original selling price.
+Big business has been able to leverage the banks and thus borrow £100 million in order to make a £100,000 profit, and to do this time and time again.
+This is a luxury not afforded to small business.
+Small business is not able to make 75p on a coat because it will sell 10,000 of them.
+Big business might even use this as a “loss leader” in order to corner the market and kill off smaller competition before then hiking the price up again, way beyond the original selling price.

-The decline of the bank marks the beginning of the reinstatement of the significant of the real trader and the commercial and social entrepreneurs.
+The decline of the bank marks the beginning of the reinstatement of the significance of the real trader along with commercial and social entrepreneurs.
 It marks an opportunity for real guilds to replace trade unions, and it marks the opportunity to change the dying shopping centres into free and open marketplaces.
 Yes! i really do mean free to the trader, no rent for selling space.
-I know it’s confusing to some of you to accept the logic of “free trading space for all,” but we’ll discuss it further at a later date, for free and open markets, accessible to all is the key to a revitalised and just economy.
+I know it’s confusing to some of you to accept the logic of free trading space for all,”but we’ll discuss it further at a later date.
+For free and open markets, accessible to all is the key to a revitalised and just economy.

 “POWER TO THE TRADERS AND ENTREPRENEURS”